abthelhak/courses-how-to-make-a-course/README.md

 **Prerequisites**

-- "Too Much About Teaching in Too Little Time" (introduction to pedagogy)
+- "Introduction to Teaching and Learning"

 ## Helpful Resources